longzheng/open-dynamic-export/docs/configuration/inverters.md

 The project requires SunSpec models `1`, `101` (or `102` or `103`), `120`, `121`, `122`, `123` to be supported.

+For battery control, the inverter must also support SunSpec model `124` (Battery Storage).

 ### config.json

 To configure a SunSpec inverter connection over TCP, add the following property to `config.json`